felixelex/trajnetplusplusbaselines/README.rst

 **Interpretation of results:**

-For the visualisation we took the trained models and tested them on the test dataset available for the *five_parallel_synth* dataset.
-This might explain why the models which were trained on other datasets (*synth_data* and *real_data*) perform not as good as the models trained on the *five_parallel_synth* dataset.
+For the visualisation we took the trained models and tested them on *five_parallel_synth* dataset which has all available goal files.
+This might explain why those models trained on other datasets (*synth_data* and *real_data*) perform not as good as the models trained on *five_parallel_synth* dataset.
+This can also be seen from *Overall result analysis* above.
 Furthermore we can observe that the predictions made by a D-Grid model (with interaction encoder) are anticipitating better the actual trajectory.
-In the case of the model trained on the *real_data* it is possible that the lack of goal information (we do not know where pedestrians want to go) makes it more difficult to do proper predictions.
+In the case of the model trained on the *real_data* it is possible that the lack of goal information (we do not know where pedestrians want to go) makes it more difficult to do the proper predictions.

 AICrowd submission
 ==================